surkannan/mock-api-server/USERGUIDE.md

 -   **Body:** The response payload.
 Remember to use valid JSON if that's what your client expects.
 -   **Delay:** An optional delay in milliseconds to simulate network latency.

-### Importing and Exporting
+### Importing, Exporting, and Syncing
--   **Export:** The most important button!
-It generates the `mocks-config.json` file needed by the server.
+-   **Export:** Download `mocks-config.json` that you can feed the server.
--   **Import:** Loads a `mocks-config.json` file into the UI, allowing you to continue editing a previous session or a shared configuration.
-This will overwrite your current unsaved configuration.
+-   **Import:** Load a `mocks-config.json` back into the UI (overwrites current state).
+-   **Sync to Server:** Push current mocks directly into the running server without writing a file.
+-   **Sync & Persist:** Push mocks and ask the server to write `mocks-config.json` for you.

 ---

 ## 4. Running the Mock Server

-Once `server.js` is running, it will print messages to your console for every request it receives, telling you whether it was matched to a mock or not.
+Once `server.cjs` is running, it prints a log for every request received and whether it matched a mock.

 ### Example with `curl`
 If you have a mock for `GET /users/1` and your server is running: